Skip to contents

 hline_width

-The width of the horizontal line.
+A numeric value for the width of the horizontal reference line.
+Default 0.5.

 hline_color